Huawei-MRC-OSI/mrc-osi-dp-public/README.md

 Working with the repository
 ---------------------------

-We use Docker environment for tasks which require complex setup, such as training ML models.
+We use Docker environment in this project.
 To open the development shell:

-0. Make sure you updated the Git-submodules: `git submodule update --init --recursive`.
+1. Download git-submodules with `git submodule update --init --recursive`.
-1. Run `rundocker.sh ./docker/mironov.docker [-n]`
+2. Run `rundocker.sh ./docker/mironov.docker [-n]`
-2. By default, docker image maps certain TCP ports to allow connecting to Jupyter or Tensorboard servers that may be run within the container (note, they have to be started explicitly).  `./rundocker.sh` accepts `--no-map-sockets|-n` flag to disable this feature e.g. to avoid port
+3. By default, docker image maps certain TCP ports to allow connecting to Jupyter or Tensorboard servers that may be run within the container (note, they have to be started explicitly).  `./rundocker.sh` accepts `--no-map-sockets|-n` flag to disable this feature e.g. to avoid port